robertpeteuil/multi-cloud-control/README.rst

 Multi-Cloud-Control provides single solution for controlling cloud Instances on AWS, Azure and GCP (including multiple accounts per provider).
 This includes displaying a unified List of Instances across all providers , and Starting / Stopping / Connecting to Instances on any of these platforms.
 This is extremely useful for companies/projects/people are using Instances on multiple cloud platforms.

-There are two commands that can be used depending on the needs at the time: ``mccl`` or "List Mode" and ``mcc`` or "Command Mode".
+There are two commands that can be used depending on the needs at the time: ``mccl`` - "List Mode" and ``mcc`` - "Command Mode".
 Each command is described below and screenshots of each are provided.

 ``mccl``
 --------

-- ``mccl`` displays list of instances and data from all providers (and return to prompt)
+- ``mccl`` displays list of instances and data from all providers (and returns to the prompt)

-  - useful to generate a list of instances, including name, location, cloud provider, machine-size, IP address and run-status
+  - useful to quickly display a list of instances - including name, location, cloud provider, machine-size, IP address and opperational-status

 **List Mode screenshot**